akash7883/Guess-Number/README.md

 # Guess the Number
-it's a simple problem that i worked while i am learning python
+it's a simple project on which i worked , while i am learning python

 its a great journey so far